WA Salmon Season Guide (March-May)

 Typically 2–5kg, with fish to 8–9kg at the top end.
 Anything over 6kg is a good one.

-Do I need a fishing licence?
+Do I need a fishing licence for salmon in WA?

 What’s the difference between Australian salmon and Atlantic salmon?